top of page

 Cupping is a technique used in conjunction with massage therapy, acupuncture and dry needling.
 Normally used when conventional massage is not working alone.

-At Hybrid, sterile plastic cups are used to create the vacuum that pulls the tissue up and therefore stops the oxygen to the area, which allows the practice to work.
+At Hybrid, sterile plastic cups are used to create a vacuum that pulls the tissue up and therefore stops the oxygen to the area, which allows the practice to work.

 Dry Cupping helps with pain and restore order in the body by unblocking disturbances in the circulation, energy channels and pathways of the body